 More than 16,000 tonnes of fine sediment from five known priority sites in the Burnett River Catchment area is adversely impacting water quality, coastal habitats and the universal value of the Great Barrier Reef.

 Sediment affects fragile marine ecosystems in a number of ways.
-For example, it smothers seagrasses — a food source for turtles and dugongs and a home for larval fish — reducing its ability to remove carbon dioxide.
+For example, it smothers seagrasses – a food source for turtles and dugongs and a home for larval fish – reducing their ability to store carbon dioxide.
 Sediment also reduces light availability for seagrasses and coral, increasing coral stress causing coral bleaching.

 BRMG will work to improve the land management and water quality of the Burnett Catchment, thereby reducing the sediment flowing from the area to the Great Barrier Reef.
 To achieve this, a number of measures must be enacted: